kedacore/http-add-on/docs/install.md

 ```console
 helm install http-add-on kedacore/keda-add-ons-http --namespace ${NAMESPACE}
 ```
+>The above command installed the HTTP Addon in cluster-global mode.
+Add `--set operator.watchNamespace=<target namespace>` to install the HTTP Addon in namepaced mode.
+If you do this, you must also install KEDA in namespaced mode and use the same target namespace.

 >Installing the HTTP add on won't affect any running workloads in your cluster.
 You'll need to install an `HTTPScaledObject` for each individual `Deployment` you want to scale.
 For more on how to do that, please see the [walkthrough](./walkthrough.md).